hmcezar/clusttraj/docs/source/usage.rst

 If you did not consider the hydrogens while building the RMSD matrix, remember to use the ``-n`` option even if with ``-i`` in this case, since the superposition is done considering the flag.

+The ``-mc`` option (along with a format supported by OpenBabel) saves the superposed medoid configuration for all the clusters in a single file.
+The first medoid is used as the reference configuration and the remaining medoids are superposed to it.

 Threading and parallelization
 -----------------------------